N00rAhmed/MERN-Frontend/README.md

 <h2>Introduction</h2>
-This application allows the user to register/login to their accounts and create tasks as well as deleting tasks.
+This application allows the user to register/login to their accounts and create tasks as well as delete tasks.
 The users email address is also displayed in the top right corner.

 ### Tech Stack
 #### Client Side: React.js, Material UI, CSS